 Place the SharkBite depth tool on the PEX and make a mark with your marker.

 Slide the SharkBite over the PEX until it meets up with the mark.

 Each SharkBite fitting has a plastic insert and this makes the PEX connection solid.
 Little side note, you can leave the plastic insert in the SharkBite fitting even if you use it with copper.
 I called SharkBite and asked them about this.

 SharkBites will spin 360 degrees around PEX or copper pipes.
 This is completely normal.
 So don’t be freaked out.

 Watch my quick video to see extra tips and a funny outtake at the end…my daughters crack me up

 We hope you liked these PEX quick tips.

 This was meant to be a high level overview and teach you the basics of PEX.
 I truly think you’d love working with it more than copper in some instances.

-Thanks as always for reading my tutorials and watching our videos.
+Thanks as always for reading, watching and adding your own tips in the comments.
 You make the Home Repair Tutor community a fun place.
-So always feel free to add your two cents in the comments.

 Have a great day and talk to you soon,